shakespete/react/React Notes.md

 This middleware checks if an action creator returned a function, rather than a plain object, and if that is the case, it executes that function, while passing the dispatch function to it as an argument.
 Using the redux-thunk middleware, we can now dispatch functions that will later dispatch actions, which means that our asynchronous action creator is going to work fine now.

-<strong>Redux reducers differ from Reducer Hooks in that they have certain conventions:</strong>
+**Redux reducers differ from Reducer Hooks in that they have certain conventions:**
 1) Each reducer needs to set its initial state by defining a default value in the function definition
 2) Each reducer needs to return the current state for unhandled actions

 Container components use a connector to connect Redux to a presentational component.
 This connector accepts two functions:
 1) **mapStateToProps(state):** Takes the current Redux state, and returns an object of props to be passed to the component; used to pass state to the component
 2) **mapDispatchToProps(dispatch):** Takes the dispatch function from the Redux store, and returns an object of props to be passed to the component; used to pass action creators to the component

-Container components use a connector to connect Redux to a presentational component.
-This connector accepts two functions:
-1) mapStateToProps(state): Takes the current Redux state, and returns an object of props to be passed to the component; used to pass state to the component
-2) mapDispatchToProps(dispatch): Takes the dispatch function from the Redux store, and returns an object of props to be passed to the component; used to pass action creators to the component

 <h2>Redux Hooks</h2>